 What is another question that many people ask?

-Why do I have so many DNA matches?
+Why do I have so many DNA matches on my DNA results?

 The reasons that someone might have a ton of DNA matches?
 In the case of the person above, these are the primary factors: